 - Cheap with many extra options

-Fortunately, if a free VPN is really what you are looking for, there are some reliable options.
-You might run into data limits or speed caps, but the free VPN providers in the list below are generally quite good.
-The VPNs we will discuss from here onwards are all completely free.
+If a free VPN is really what you are looking for, there are some reliable options.
+You might run into data limits or speed caps, but the free VPN providers in the list below are generally quite good and are completely free.
 You don’t have to register and provide your payment information or make use of a money-back guarantee.
 Free really is free with these VPN providers.

 What is the Best Free VPN?

-After extensive testing we conclude that ProtonVPN is the best free VPN service of 2020.
+After extensive testing, we conclude that ProtonVPN is the best free VPN service of 2021.
 Other good free VPN providers are Hide.me, Tunnelbear, Windscribe, and ZoogVPN.
 Each option has its own unique advantages and features.

-When comparing various free VPN services, there are a couple of things to keep an eye on: data limits, speed caps, the number of simultaneous connections (on different devices) that are allowed, and the server locations the VPN offers.
+When comparing various free VPN services, we look at encryption, data limits, speed caps, the number of simultaneous connections that are allowed, and the server locations.
 Free VPNs often have a combination of different limiting factors regarding data, internet speeds, and server availability.
 In everyday practice, this does not necessarily have to pose a problem.
 Which provider is the best pick for you is mainly a matter of personal preference, wants, and needs.